The Last Warning (1928 film): Release

 According to the American Film Institute, The Last Warning had its theatrical debut in New York City on January 6, 1929.
 However, special advance screenings occurred on Christmas Day 1928 in several U.S. cities, including Chillicothe, Missouri, and Manhattan, Kansas.

 The film was marketed as a successor to producer Leni's previous film The Cat and the Canary, attributed to producer Laemmle's "discriminating supervision."
-It is often considered one of the last silent films produced by Universal Studios, but it was also released in a "part-talkie" Movietone version with a brief minute or two of synch-sound footage added, as well as screams, cries, and other sound effects.
+It is often considered one of the last part-talkies produced by Universal Studios.
+The film features a brief minute or two of synchronized dialogue, as well as screams, cries, and other sound effects.
 These scenes have since been lost.
-Few prints of the film exist in the United States: One is owned by the George Eastman House Motion Picture Collection in Rochester, New York, which was originally owned by the Cinémathèque Française, and is slightly edited and entirely silent with French intertitles.
+Few prints of the film exist in the United States: One is owned by the George Eastman House Motion Picture Collection in Rochester, New York, which was originally owned by the Cinémathèque Française, and is slightly edited and entirely silent with French-language intertitles.